Add your or your organization’s name in support of legislation to prohibit flavors in all forms of tobacco, including e-cigarettes.

 To combat this problem, a coalition of more than 200 organizations, community leaders, and advocates are working to protect our kids by prohibiting the sale of all flavored tobacco products, including menthol to prevent the industry from addicting our kids.

-This campaign is a joint initiative of the American Heart Association of Hawaii, the American Cancer Society Cancer Action Network, the Coalition for a Tobacco-Free Hawai’i, and the Campaign for Tobacco-Free Kids.
+This campaign is a joint initiative of the American Heart Association of Hawaiʻi, the American Cancer Society Cancer Action Network, the American Lung Association in Hawaiʻi, the Coalition for a Tobacco-Free Hawaiʻi, and the Campaign for Tobacco-Free Kids.

 A COMPREHENSIVE BILL FOR THE PROTECTION OF PUBLIC HEALTH MUST MEET THE FOLLOWING